Funding for UK/EU students 2020/21

 The BBSRC White Rose Doctoral Training Partnership in Mechanistic Biology brings together the research of the world-class molecular and cellular bioscience centres at the White Rose universities of Leeds, Sheffield and York.

-At York, EPSRC studentship funding is available under a number of different schemes which includes funding as part of two new EPSRC Centres for Doctoral Training.
+At York, EPSRC studentship funding is available under a number of different schemes which includes funding as part of two EPSRC Centres for Doctoral Training.

-Centre for Doctoral Training Intelligent Games and Games Intelligence (IGGI)
+Intelligent Games and Games Intelligence (IGGI)

 The MRC’s mission is to improve human health through world-class medical research.
 To achieve this, it supports research across the biomedical spectrum, from fundamental lab-based science to clinical trials, and in all major disease areas.
-The MRC funds postgraduate research training through studentships.

 NERC is the UK's largest funder of independent environmental science, training and innovation, delivered through universities and research centres.
 NERC awards studentship funding directly to universities.

-At York, NERC studentship funding is available under a number of different schemes which includes funding as part of two new NERC doctoral training partnerships.
+At York, NERC studentship funding is available under a number of different schemes which includes funding as part of new NERC doctoral training partnerships.

 NERC Doctoral Training Partnership in Adapting to the Challenges of a Changing Environment (ACCE)

-SPHERES NERC Doctoral Training Partnership
+Panorama NERC Doctoral Training Partnership

 The SPHERES NERC Doctoral Training Partnership encompasses research activities within three broad themes: the science of the Earth's Atmosphere, Geosphere and Biosphere.
 It is a partnership between the Universities of Leeds and York.